HicaroD/CVector/README.md

 ## Goals

-Learn dynamically-sized arrays work under the hood.
+Learn how dynamically-sized arrays work under the hood.

 ## License